stevenrouk/practice/README.md

     * Threads problems
 * Algorithm Design (book)
 * ISLR (book)
+    * Do the R exercises, but do them in Python
 * Machine learning projects (one of each kind)
     * Regression project (supervised)
     * Classification project (supervised)